ZaraJadidi/zCss/README.md

 background-size : <br>
 <br>
-The background-size property allows you to define how the image should fit inside the box.

-It has two possible values:
+The background-size property allows you to define how the image should fit inside the box.It has two possible values:

 cover: The image will completely cover the box, while maintaining its aspect ratio.